-So to mark Black History Month here at The Citizen, I’m going to introduce you every day to my Philadelphia Black History Month All-Stars.
+To mark Black History Month here at The Citizen, Charles Barkley introduces you every day to a host of Philadelphia Black History Month All-Stars.
 Many of them didn’t make it into the history books or even the newspapers of their time.
 But their stories are inspiring and worth knowing.

 Civil Rights Activist